absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 This all seems a bit cumbersome however.
 If you remember earlier, I told you that these rays might scatter, bounce, hit different materials and be terminated.
 Either successfully or unsuccessfully.
-We need some flexibility back to make it possible to intersect a bunch of threads, terminate some of them, move others to one queue for material A, move others to a queue for material B and so on.
+We need some flexibility back to make it possible to intersect a bunch of threads, terminate some of them (compaction), move others to one queue for material A, move others to a queue for material B and so on.

 Enter... drumroll please...
 Arrays-of-Structs-of-Arrays (AoSoA).